Emo Court: House and gardens

 The approach to Emo Court is through a gateway, and along a driveway which runs for some distance through a beech wood before opening up to an avenue lined by giant sequoias.
 These large trees were first introduced in 1853 and named Wellingtonias in honour of Arthur Wellesley, 1st Duke of Wellington, who died the previous year.
 There is a visitor car park to the side of the house.
 To the left are coach houses and servants' quarters, to the right mature trees and in the centre the entrance front, dominated by a pediment supported by four Ionic pillars.
 The Earl's coat of arms fills the pediment and, to left and right, are eighteenth-century friezes depicting agriculture and the arts.

 Inside the house, an octagonal entrance hall has doors in each of its four angles.
 Two of them really are entrances to other rooms.
 The others to give a balanced effect.
 A larger doorway leads to the rotunda (inspired by the Pantheon), a key feature of the mansion and also the way into two of the major rooms and out to the garden.
 Completed about 1860 by the Dublin architect William Caldbeck, it is two storeys high, surmounted by a dome which extends above the roof line of the rest of the house.
 Pilasters of Siena marble support the ornate ceiling.

 The gardens at Emo are 35 hectares of landscaped grounds, with formal areas, woodland walks, statues and a 20-acre lake – a feature of neoclassical landscape design.
 Many of the original statues were found in the waters of the lake and it is suspected they found their way there during the time the Jesuits were living in the property, who wanted to hide pagan nudity of figures, where they survived until their eventual discovery and restoration.
 The gardens are divided into two main areas.
-The Clucker, which contains some rare specimen trees and glades of azaleas, rhododendrons, camellias and other shrubs.
+The Clucker (from the Irish: An Clochar, the convent), which contains some rare specimen trees and glades of azaleas, rhododendrons, camellias and other shrubs.
 The Grapery is an arboretum though which wind a series of pathways, several opening to views of the surrounding Slieve Bloom Mountains or towards the house.